FeeNiiX/ytdlp-script/README.md

 ### How?

-Its in portuguese but you should figure it out where all of this is
+Its in Brazilian Portuguese but you should figure it out where all of this is

 Since you are smart enough to know what yt-dlp is.